JamesPiggott/PythonImageClassifierApp/README.md

 ## Installation of the application
 You are going to need to install python3.6-dev

-$ sudo add-apt-repository ppa:deadsnakes/ppa
+* add-apt-repository ppa:deadsnakes/ppa

-$ sudo apt-get install python3.6-dev
+* apt-get install python3.6-dev

 Install dependencies with: pip3 install -r requirements.txt